MuniraSs/New_Repo/README.md

 Idea :
-Tswaiq is a platform that combins the products owners with marketers
+Tasweeq is a platform that combins the products owners with marketers

 Featuers: